We provide quality, personalized care.

-CKC has now expanded to 34 physicians, 8 advanced practitioners, and 11 outpatient centers.
-We also round at 18 hospitals and provide medical director services to 32 dialysis centers.
-In addition, CKC has a world class research division, provides medical director services for transplants, provides a vascular access center, and a clinic for lupus nephritis patients.
+CKC has now expanded to 35 physicians, 9 advanced practitioners, and 11 outpatient centers.
+We also round at 22 hospitals and provide medical director services to 45 dialysis centers.
+In addition, CKC has a world class research division, provides medical director services for transplants, provides a vascular access center.

 Our goal is to ensure every patient gets the best clinical outcomes, while feeling comfortable, supported and truly cared for during every step.

 Colorado Kidney Care physicians are Certified by the American Board of Internal Medicine—Subspecialty of Nephrology.
 We provide consultative and ongoing care for patients with a myriad of kidney-related conditions such as systemic lupus erythematosis, diabetes mellitus, hypertension, kidney stones, inherited kidney disorders such as polycystic kidney disease, nephrotic syndrome, glomerulonephritis, and acute and chronic renal failure.
 In addition to our interest in hemodialysis therapy for the majority of our patients with End Stage Renal Disease (ESRD), we care for a large population of patients on home modalities of dialysis, including CAPD, CCPD and Home Hemodialysis.
 We are also the Medical Directors of the Kidney Transplant Program at Presbyterian-St. Lukes Medical Center in Denver.

 One of the most common reasons for a patient to be referred to a nephrologist (a physician who specializes in kidneys), is because there was a change in your kidney function that was reflected in a laboratory result.